 Joints – pain/stiffness/aches, reduced muscle mass

-The chemical changes in your body will mean that you need to take more care of yourself and perhaps eat differently and/or take some supplements.
-It is by no means ineviable that you are going to get arthritis or other joint problems.
+The chemical changes in your body mean you need to take better care of yourself, perhaps eat differently and/or take supplements.
+It is by no means inevitable that you will experience joint problems.

 Urinary tract infections – some get these more frequently

 Good hygiene, diet and adequate water intake are important.
-There are ways to holistically support the urinary system and kidneys.
+There are ways to support the urinary system and kidneys holistically.
 Always consult a medic if the problem is severe or recurrent.

-There are a number of natural remedies, homeopathy and other therapies that can gradually reduce or remove your susceptibility to these issues.
+There are holistic approaches that some find supportive for general wellbeing in this area.
 Sometimes there are emotional issues triggering them (cystitis is well known for being linked to a woman feeling erm pxxxd off about something!)

 Other considerations